some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

 UTF-16LE and UTF-16BE strings shall be zero terminated with a "\0" character.
-This means they shall end with (at least) two 0x00 Bytes.
+This means they shall end with (at least) two 0x00 bytes.

 .. feat_req:: 🎯
     :id: feat_req_someip_640